| |

 Smoked Brisket Baked Beans In Dutch Oven Before Smoking

 Start-up your smoker to get the smoke rolling!
-I set my Pit Boss Pro 1100 to a smoke setting of P4 for the smoke setting.
+I set my Pit Boss Pro 1100 to a smoke setting of P4.
 This time around I used Fruit Blend Pellets to smoke my beans.

 Oiled Dutch Oven Before Ingredients